jorgegoco/recipe-app/README.md

 ### Key Features <a name="key-features"></a>

 - **Keep track of what you have in your pantry, fridge, and freezer**
-- **Create your own recipes, add ingredients, and adjust servings**
+- **Create your recipes, add ingredients, and adjust servings**
 - **Make your recipes public to share them with other users**
-- **Generate shopping lists for any recipe or for all your recipes**
+- **Generate shopping lists for any recipe or all your recipes**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

-- Install ruby on rails on your computer or run in with docker
+- Ruby, Rails, and PostgreSQL installed in your terminal, or run in with docker

 ### Setup